 ExampleA ball has been thrown upwards.
 It;s height at time t seconds can be given by the following formula.

-I have named the sides x and y.
+Example 2Farmer John wants to make a pen for his sheep.
+What is the largest are of the largest rectangular pen he can make?It might be a good idea yo illustrate the problem in otherwise draw the rectangular pen he’s after.
+The rectangle is shown below.I have named the sides x and y.
 We know that the formula to find the area is A =x x y We have the perimeter as the given value; 1200m .
 We need to get reed of one of the letters in our area formula.
 Make all the letters in the equation the same.
 The perimeter formula is P = 2x + 2y This can be expressed as below since we have the perimeter value;

 y = 600 – xIf we substitute this into the formula to find the area it becomes.

 A = 600x – x2using the stationary points calculations the largest rectangular pen can be found where… Now use the x value in the area formula to find the required area… The area of the largest rectangular pen that farmer John can make is 90,0000m2 You can check this as the in the following; when the point is a maximum so our area is correct.